 “Change does not roll in on the wheels of inevitability, but comes through continuous struggle.” – Martin Luther King Jr.

-This year, Martin Luther King Jr.’s day is playing out against a backdrop of uncertainty, threats of disorder and violence, and the very kind of hatred that Dr. King worked to combat.
-It feels all the more important to help our kids grow up to be the best change makers they can be.
+These days in times of uncertainty and challenges around the world, it feels all the more important to help our kids grow up to be the best change makers they can be.

 A few of our change makers have collaborated with us at Tinkergarten, while others have captured our hearts with the work they have done.
 And, there are many more young change makers we didn’t get the chance to profile who are using their energy, time and spirit to tackle issues of injustice in their communities.
 We celebrate them all as we share the stories of this handful of powerful change makers.

 Aaliyah Hall is the dynamic and delightful founder of Dreamland with Aaliyah.
-Since March 30th, 2020, this amazing 10-year-old has provided inspiring live and recorded read-alouds to make sure that kids everywhere have access to literature during the pandemic.
+Since March, 2020, this amazing 11-year-old has provided inspiring live and recorded read-alouds to make sure that kids everywhere have access to literature during the pandemic.
 She has curated 200 stories of hope that represent the diversity of our communities.
-Join her on Facebook Sundays at 7 p.m.
-ET for live readings and visit Aaliyah's YouTube channel to enjoy her beautiful read alouds.
+Check out Aaliyah's YouTube channel to enjoy her beautiful read-alouds.
 Or, watch how she read “The Rabbit Listened,” one of our favorite empathy-boosting books, as part of our Camp Tinkergarten series.

 Haile Thomas started cooking when she was only 8 years old.
 She was solving a really important problem—helping her dad get healthy when he was sick.
 Haile didn't stop there, though.
 She wrote a cookbook and started to speak and write about how our diets could impact our health.
 She has helped people all over the world learn to use good, yummy food to lead healthier, happier lives.
 Visit Haile’s site to test out some of her delicious recipes or learn more about her books and programs.
-Watch an inspiring video message Haile recorded just for Tinkergarten explorers!
+Watch an inspiring video message Haile recorded for Tinkergarten explorers as part of our Problem Solvers series!

 Time Magazine’s first ever “Kid of the Year” in 2020, Gitanjali Rao is curious, confident and passionate about science.
 Gitanjali has used technology in innovative ways to tackle really challenging problems ranging from increasing access to clean drinking water to putting a stop to cyberbullying.
 She is on a mission to build an international community of young problem-solvers who can work together to innovate and change the world.
 We love that Gitanjali also wants to make sure that every kid knows that they can be a scientist and a change maker.